ramixix/Neural_Network/Multi_Layer_Neuron_Network/Readme.md

 NOTE :
-**More complex examples will take much more time to train and produce the result.
+<b>More complex examples will take much more time to train and produce the result.
 Also, for more complex examples, straight lines will not be enough to distinguish between classes, because we only see that in 2 dimension space.
-Coloring the background would be a good way to separate the boundary between classes, but I haven't found a way to do that yet. **
+Coloring the background would be a good way to separate the boundary between classes, but I haven't found a way to do that yet. </b>

-**The network would continue to train itself and calculate error until the calculated error is less than the threshold ( which I set to 0.001 ).
+<b>The network would continue to train itself and calculate error until the calculated error is less than the threshold ( which I set to 0.001 ).
 In some cases, you may find that the error no longer decreases, that is because the number of the neurons in layers, or number of hidden layers themselves are not enough.
-So users need change their given parameters and settings.**
+So users need change their given parameters and settings.</B>